polaferriere/react-redux-saga-typescript/README.md

 For example, in todos/slice.ts addTodo action is exported with the type 'todos/addTodo'

-- the add component store and reducers to global store. as it's done in 'src/store.ts'
+- then add component store and reducers to global store. as it's done in 'src/store.ts'

 That is enough to have redux in the component